EdinburghNLP at WNUT-2020 Task 2: Leveraging Transformers with Generalized Augmentation for Identifying Informativeness in COVID-19 Tweets: Introduction

 \section{Introduction}

-In late December 2019, the outbreak of a novel coronavirus causing COVID-19 was reported\footnote{\url{https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7159299/}}.
-Due to the rapid spread of the virus, the World Health Organization declared a state of emergency.
-Social media platforms such as Twitter provides a powerful lens for identifying people’s behavior, decision-making, and information sources before, during, and after wide-scope events, such as natural disasters \citep{DBLP:conf/wsdm/BeckerNG10}.
-Identifying relevant information in tweets is challenging due to the low signal-to-noise ratio.
+In late December 2019, there was an identification of an outbreak of a novel coronavirus causing COVID-19.\footnote{\url{https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7159299/}} Due to the rapid spread of the virus, the World Health Organization declared a state of emergency.
+Among several social media platforms, Twitter provides a powerful lens for identifying people’s behavior, decision-making, and sources of information before, during, and after wide-scope events, such as natural disasters~\citep{DBLP:conf/wsdm/BeckerNG10}.
+Due to the low signal-to-noise ratio, identifying relevant information in Tweets is a challenging task.

-The basic goal of WNUT-2020 Task 2 \citep{covid19tweet} is to automatically identify whether a COVID-19 English Tweet is Informative or not.
-Such Informative Tweets provide information about recovered, suspected, confirmed and death cases as well as location or travel history of the cases.
-In many instances, it's not always clear whether a person's words are actually announcing a disaster response.
-Consider an example of an \textsc{Uninformative} tweet from the dataset as shown in Table \ref{table:Tweet}:
+The basic goal of WNUT-2020 Task 2~\citep{covid19Tweet} is to automatically identify whether a COVID-19 English Tweet is Informative or not.
+Such Informative Tweets provide information about recovered, suspected, confirmed, and death cases as well as the location or travel history of the cases.
+About 4M COVID-19 English Tweets are daily being posted on Twitter, most of which are, however, not informative.
+In many scenarios, it is not always clear whether a person’s Tweet is announcing a disaster response.
+Consider an example of an \textsc{Uninformative} Tweet from the dataset as shown in Figure~\ref{fig:Tweet-sample}.

-\\ However, this observation is hard to make examining only the vocabulary used; the tweet contains a variety of top frequent informative words (``{\textit{coronavirus}}", ``{\textit{covid-19}}", ``{\textit{deaths}}").
-This example hints that in order to reach meaningful results, we have to examine contextual linguistic features, model the annotator's bias, etc.
+However, this observation is near inscrutable examining only the vocabulary used; the Tweet contains a variety of top frequent informative words ({\textit{``coronavirus"}}, {\textit{``covid-19"}}, {\textit{``deaths"}}).
+This example hints that in order to reach meaningful results, we may have to examine contextual linguistic features, model the annotator's bias, introduce adversarial examples, and so on~\citep{DBLP:conf/emnlp/GevaGB19, DBLP:journals/corr/GoodfellowSS14}.

+In this paper, we build an ensemble of Transformer \citep{DBLP:conf/nips/VaswaniSPUJGKP17} models to leverage its strength in capturing contextual information.
+The data used to train these models is an augmented version carefully designed to alleviate the confirmation bias and thereby improve generalization.
+The final inference result is the majority voting of the class from all the constituent models through optimal thresholding as a post-processing step.
+Our best model (ensemble) achieves $F_1$ scores of $\boldsymbol{0.9248}$ and $\boldsymbol{0.9011}$ on the development and test set respectively.